 Medium | Found Happening |

-Tracey Emin’s controversial art installation, My Bed, changed the course of Installation art when it was exhibited in 1998.
+Tracey Emin’s controversial art installation My Bed changed the course of installation art when it was first exhibited in 1998.
 Emin’s art installation took the form of a literal visual autobiography.
-In this work, which has inspired equal amounts of critique and praise throughout the years, Emin displayed her own bed after spending four days with depression in it, following a traumatic relationship break-up.
+In this work, which has inspired equal amounts of critique and praise throughout the years, Emin displayed her own bed after spending four days in a depressed state, in the bed.

-The bed was displayed in a mess, covered and surrounded by actually used condoms, blood-stained underwear, and empty bottles.
+The bed was displayed in a messy state of occupation and was covered in used condoms, blood-stained underwear, and empty bottles.

 The installation is blatantly realistic as it gives a visual snapshot of the artist’s life in a time of crisis.
-Whilst some described the work as delusional, narcissistic, and self-absorbed, others saw it as a seminal work that is powerful and authentic due to its unapologetic realism.
+Whilst some described the work as delusional, narcissistic, and self-absorbed, others saw it as a seminal work that was powerful and authentic due to its unapologetic Realism.

 Critics, however, agreed that the work brought an intimacy into the gallery space that was undeniable.